-With Right Man Right Now Harmon finally brings that excitement to a brand new CD, his bluesiest ever.
-Addressing issues straight from today's headlines, Zac presents them in a fresh original style built on the best blues tradition.
-And he has some incredibly talented musicians helping him - guests include Bobby Rush, Lucky Peterson, Anson Funderburgh and Mike Finnegan.
+In 2016 Harmon released Right Man Right Now.
+On this CD he addressed issues straight from today's headlines, Zac presents them in a fresh original style built on the best blues tradition.
+Right Man Right Now also featured some incredibly talented guest musicians.
+Guest included Bobby Rush, Lucky Peterson, Anson Funderburgh and Mike Finnegan.

 In July 2018, Harmon was signed by the Texas based label, Catfood Records.
 This union has produced the July 2019 scheduled release entitled Mississippi BarBQ.
 Produced by legendary producer Jim Gaines (Santana, Stevie Ray Vaughn), Mississippi BarBQ is the most progressive effort from Harmon to date.
 “For the first time in my career, I have had the opportunity to just be the best artist I can be at the guidance of a master producer” says Harmon.
 The result of this collaboration showcases the best in the Zac Harmon Blues experience.